Larry Hama: G.I. Joe

 Hasbro sculptors sometimes used real people's likenesses when designing its action figures.
 In 1987, Hasbro released the Tunnel Rat action figure.
 The character is an explosive ordnance disposal specialist, whose likeness was based on Hama.

 In 2006, Hama returned to his signature characters with the Devils Due Publishing miniseries G.I.
 Joe Declassified, which chronicled the recruitment of the squad's first members by General Hawk.
 In 2007, the company added the spin-off series Storm Shadow, written by Hama and penciled by Mark A. Robinson, which ceased publication with issue 7.

 In December 2007, Hasbro released 25th-anniversary comic-book figure two-packs that featured original stories by Hama.
 These new Hasbro-published issues were designed to take place between the panels of the Marvel series.

 In September 2008, IDW announced a new line of G.I.
 Joe comics with one series, G.I.
 Joe Origins, to be primarily written by Hama.
 He wrote the first five issues, as the series was originally intended to be a miniseries, and returned to write four more issues (including #19, which was a Snake Eyes "silent issue") over the course of the book's 23-issue run.
 IDW later revived the Marvel Comics continuity with Hama taking the helm of a new ongoing series, picking up where the Marvel series left off with issue #155 1/2.

+In June 2023, Skybound announced the continuation of the G.I.
+Joe: A Real American Hero at Image.
+This would continue on from the IDW run, starting with issue #301.